nickjmoss/dotfiles/README.md

 This will run the setup script.

-Feel free to download all the dotfiles them and modify them to your specifications.
+Feel free to download all the dotfiles and modify them to your specifications.
 </p>